Chronology of events: 1720--1776

 January 1, 1722 Published Opera Omnia, seu Arcana Naturae Microscopiorum (The Works, or Nature's Microscopical Mysteries), 25 Letters from 28 - 60 (4th)

-February 22, 1722 James Jurin wrote to Leeuwenhoek summarizing and praising his life's work (AB 360)
+February 22, 1722 James Jurin wrote Letter L-571 to Leeuwenhoek summarizing and praising his life's work

-April 21, 1722 Wrote letter of 1722-04-21 (AB 361) to members of the Royal Society about the muscular fibres of different animals and whether iron becomes magnetic over time
+April 21, 1722 Wrote Letter L-572 of 1722-04-21 to the members of the Royal Society about the muscular fibres of different animals and whether iron becomes magnetic over time

 May 15, 1722 Received payment from the city for inspector / wine gauger duties

-May 15, 1722 James Jurin wrote (AB 364) to Leeuwenhoek asking him to send Latin translations of his letters
+May 26, 1722 James Jurin wrote Letter L-575 asking Leeuwenhoek to send Latin translations of his letters and passing along Hans Sloane's request for Leeuwenhoek to investigate smallpox pustules for insects

 July 13, 1722 Received payment from the city for inspector / wine gauger duties

-December 24, 1722 James Jurin wrote (AB 370) to Leeuwenhoek about how to measure his microscopic observations
+January 4, 1723 James Jurin wrote Letter L-582 to Leeuwenhoek about how to measure his microscopic observations

-May 31, 1723 Wrote letter of 1723-05-31 (AB 373) to members of the Royal Society about the structure and texture of the diaphragm, the source of his most severe ailment
+May 31, 1723 Wrote Letter L-585 of 1723-05-31 to the members of the Royal Society about the structure and texture of the diaphragm, the source of his most severe ailment

-June 25, 1723 James Jurin wrote (AB 374) to Leeuwenhoek about blood globules and generation
+July 6, 1723 James Jurin wrote Letter L-586 to introduce Matthew Raper to Leeuwenhoek and continue the discussion about blood globules and generation

 July 15, 1723 Visited by Matthew Raper

-August 1, 1723 Wrote letter of 1723-08-00 (AB 375) to James Jurin about the similarities between globules in blood and in the lees of wine to argue against Jurin’s hope to discover how blood globules are made
+August 1, 1723 Wrote Letter L-587 of sometime in August to James Jurin about the similarities between globules in blood and in the lees of wine to argue against Jurin’s hope to discover how blood globules are made

-August 25, 1723 Requested on his deathbed that Hoogvliet translate his final two letters into Latin
+August 25, 1723 Requested on his deathbed that his friend Johannes Hoogvliet translate his final two letters into Latin

 August 26, 1723 Died in his Hippolytusbuurt home, 90 years old